-Some medication can also kill fleas, hookworms, roundworms, heart-worms, and whipworms.
+Some medications can also kill fleas, hookworms, roundworms, heart-worms, and whipworms.

-While oral medication is easy and dogs often like the taste of them, there may be concerns about your dog’s health while taking the medication.
+While oral tick medications are easy to administer and dogs often like the taste, there may be concerns about your dog’s health while taking the medication.

-Oral medication is simple for pet owners who don’t want to think about constant shampooing and spraying.
+Oral medication is a nice option for pet owners who don’t want to think about constant shampooing and spraying.
 It is an effective, no-fuss solution for the busy pet parent.

 There are other tick sprays that do not claim to be all natural and provide chemicals proven to kill ticks.
 If you feel comfortable spraying it on your animal, sprays are a good way of ensuring your dog stays safe.